 Evaluate Investments on their Inclusion in a Diversified Portfolio

 So, if you’re looking to juice the investment return of your portfolio, you should opt for high-yield bonds, right?
-Wrong!
-(Disclaimer: This is not investment advice.
-The blog post is for entertainment purposes only.)
+Not quite.

-Though junk bonds may offer a higher investment return than Treasuries do (and this does happen in a vacuum of other variables), no one invests in bonds in a vacuum.
-We use bonds as part of a diversified portfolio of stocks and bonds.
+Though junk bonds may offer a higher investment return than Treasuries, most investors don’t invest in bonds in a vacuum.
+Normally, bonds are used as part of a diversified portfolio of stocks and bonds.

 So, what happens when you add both types of these two distinct bonds to U.S. stocks to create a diversified portfolio?

 See spiffy-looking pretty chart above.
-The performance of a portfolio holding both U.S. stocks and high-yield bonds (in orange) is plotted below and to the right of a similar portfolio using Treasuries bonds instead of high-yield bonds.
+The performance of a portfolio holding both U.S. stocks and high-yield bonds (in orange) is plotted below and to the right of a similar portfolio using Treasuries bonds (in blue).
 Or said another way, when you use Treasuries instead of high-yield bonds, you can get a higher return while enduring less risk (or at least that has been the case historically).
-In short, using high-yield bonds when paired with stocks to create a diversified portfolio may just be a terrible decision.
+In short, using high-yield bonds when paired with stocks to create a diversified portfolio may be a poor decision – at least if the goal is to generate a superior risk-adjusted return (and it should be!).

 Look at Investments as Part of a Diversified Portfolio